About the Samá / Dieta

 - Bathing with Soaps and Shampoo

-- Deodorants, Lotions, Creams, Makeup, and Hair Products
+- Application of Deodorants, Lotions, Creams, Makeup, and Hair Products

-These restrictions are meant to cleanse our physical, emotional, energetic, and spiritual bodies, which allow us to develop a clean and uninterrupted relationship with a plant medicine and teacher.
-A strict and properly observed dieta will better purify our bodies and make it easier for us to recognize and feel the subtleties of the plant medicine and connect with its accompanying spirit, or íbo, to heal us and teach us.
+A strict and properly observed samá will better purify one’s body and make it easier for one to recognize and feel the subtle energies of a plant medicine and connect with its accompanying spirit, or íbo, to heal us and teach us.
+These restrictions, in combination with isolation, are meant to provide this purification by cleansing one’s physical, emotional, energetic, and spiritual bodies.